nosarthur/nosarthur.github.io/_posts/2018-02-17-boolean-gates.md

 0& 0 & 0 & 0& 0 & 0 & 1 & 0 \\
 \end{bmatrix}$$

-In fact, this is an important gate in both classical and [quantum computing](https://en.wikipedia.org/wiki/Quantum_computing) called [Controlled-Controlled NOT (CCNOT) or Toffoli gate](https://en.wikipedia.org/wiki/Toffoli_gate), proposed by [Dr. Tommaso Toffoli](https://en.wikipedia.org/wiki/Tommaso_Toffoli) in 1980.
+In fact, this is an important gate in both classical and [quantum computing](https://en.wikipedia.org/wiki/Quantum_computing): the so-called [Controlled-Controlled NOT (CCNOT) or Toffoli gate](https://en.wikipedia.org/wiki/Toffoli_gate), proposed by [Dr. Tommaso Toffoli](https://en.wikipedia.org/wiki/Tommaso_Toffoli) in 1980.
-It is known that Toffoli gate is universal for classical computing: any boolean function can be decomposed into Toffoli gates with ancilla bits.
+**Toffoli gate is universal for classical computing**: any boolean function can be decomposed into Toffoli gates with ancilla bits.
 However, to achieve universal quantum computing, extra single-qubit gates are needed.

 I will leave the construction of OR gate as an exercise for you.

 ## arbitrary boolean functions

-Actually, there is a recipe to make arbitrary boolean functions reversible and the corresponding matrix is unitary.
+Actually, there is a recipe to make arbitrary boolean functions reversible and the corresponding matrix unitary.
 Without loss of generality, we can consider functions of the form

 $$ f: \{0, 1\}^n \longrightarrow \{0, 1\}$$

 where $$n$$ is the length of the input bit string.
 Boolean functions with multiple bits as output can be broken down into such 1-bit output functions.

-The recipe is essentially our second approach, i.e.,:
+The recipe is essentially our second approach, i.e., enlarge the state space and embed the result into it.
+Specifically, it takes the form:

 $$ (x, y) \longrightarrow (x, f(x)\oplus y)$$